prakashchokalingam/freshdesk-portal-gh-sync/README.md

 # Install

-Refer the below links for the steps to install this addon on your browser
+Refer the below links for the steps to install this addon to your browser

 [Chrome Installation Guide](https://github.com/prakashchokalingam/freshdesk-portal-gh-sync/wiki/Chrome-installation-steps) | [Firefox Installtion Guide](https://github.com/prakashchokalingam/freshdesk-portal-gh-sync/wiki/Firefox-installation-steps)